Brainstorming

-Brainstorming is a group creativity technique by which efforts are made to find a conclusion for a specific problem by gathering a list of ideas spontaneously contributed by its members.

-In other words, brainstorming is a situation where a group of people meet to generate new ideas and solutions around a specific domain of interest by removing inhibitions.
-People are able to think more freely and they suggest as many spontaneous new ideas as possible.
-All the ideas are noted down without criticism and after the brainstorming session the ideas are evaluated.

-The term was popularized by Alex Faickney Osborn in the classic work Applied Imagination (1953).
-Once a new product has passed through the screening process, the next step is to conduct a business analysis.
-Business analysis is a basic assessment of a product's compatibility in the marketplace and its potential profitability.
-Both the size of the market and competing products are often studied at this point.
-The most important question relates to market demand: How will a product affect a firm's sales, costs, and profits?
-If a product survives the first three steps, it is developed into a prototype that should reveal the intangible attributes it possesses as perceived by the consumer.
+Brainstorming is a creativity technique in which a group of people interact to suggest ideas spontaneously in response to a prompt.
+Stress is typically placed on the volume and variety of ideas, including ideas that may seem outlandish or "off-the-wall".
+Ideas are noted down during the activity, but not assessed or critiqued until later.
+The absence of criticism and assessment is intended to avoid inhibiting participants in their idea production.
+The term was popularized by advertising executive Alex Faickney Osborn in the classic work Applied Imagination (1953).

 History

 In 1939, advertising executive Alex F. Osborn began developing methods for creative problem-solving.
 He was frustrated by employees' inability to develop creative ideas individually for ad campaigns.
 In response, he began hosting group-thinking sessions and discovered a significant improvement in the quality and quantity of ideas produced by employees.
 He first termed the process as organized ideation, but participants later came up with the term "brainstorm sessions", taking the concept after the use of "the brain to storm a problem".

 During the period when Osborn made his concept, he started writing on creative thinking, and the first notable book where he mentioned the term brainstorming was How to Think Up (1942).

 Osborn outlined his method in the subsequent book Your Creative Power (1948), in chapter 33, "How to Organize a Squad to Create Ideas".

 One of Osborn's key recommendations was for all the members of the brainstorming group to be provided with a clear statement of the problem to be addressed prior to the actual brainstorming session.
 He also explained that the guiding principle is that the problem should be simple and narrowed down to a single target.
 Here, brainstorming is not believed to be effective in complex problems because of a change in opinion over the desirability of restructuring such problems.
 While the process can address the problems in such a situation, tackling all of them may not be feasible.